ITClubPulchowk/Advance-C-Workshop/resources/Lecture 4/README.md

    7.5 The main thread waits for the counter to be equal to M i.e. it waits for all task on the queue to be complete.

-   7.6 If you rendering to BMP file, save the buffer into a BMP file.
+   7.6 If you are rendering to BMP file, save the buffer into a BMP file.
 And if you are rendering to screen, tell OpenGL to render it to screen.

-   7.7 If rendering to screen wait for any keyboard input and then scale by a factor of 2. i.e. divide scale value by 2.
+   7.7 If rendering to screen, wait for any keyboard input and then scale by a factor of 2. i.e. divide scale value by 2.
 If rendering to BMP, you need not wait for any input.

-   7.8 Stop after scaling 14 times.
+   7.8 Stop after scaling 14 number of times.

 8. (Optional) If you implemented screen rendering, its not too much of a task to allow panning and zoom in & out.
-For that use three shared global variables scale, translationX and translationY.
+For that use three shared global variables: scale, translationX and translationY.
 After rendering each frame, the main thread waits for a key press and depending upon the key, changes the three values.
 ```
 | Key | Operation              |
 |-----|------------------------|